Transformer-based assignment decision network for multiple object tracking

-At first, TADN was evaluated against state of the art for multiple object tracking on the MOT17 dataset.
-For a fair comparison, we considered a wide selection of algorithms that are officially published and peer-reviewed in the MOTChallenge benchmark, as shown in Table \ref{table-resultsMOT17}.
-It should be noted that we took into consideration only trackers evaluated on the public detection track provided by the benchmark.
+To summarize, for a fair comparison, we opted to compare against proven and well established methods that (a) compete in the public detections track following a tracking-by-detection paradigm, (b) use exclusively the data provided by the benchmark and (c) represent a variety of different data association methods.
+Methods considered are officially published and peer-reviewed in the MOTChallenge benchmark.
 Quantitative evaluation is based on CLEAR metrics (\cite{clear-metrics}) which provide a global tracking performance measures such as MOTA and IDF1, as well as a series of more granular metrics regarding important aspects of tracking procedures, such as fragmentation of trajectories (Frag) and identity switches of targets (IDSW).

-TADN outperformed all other methods regarding MOTA, Mostly Tracked (MT), Mostly Lost (ML), False Negative (FN) metrics while yielding highly competitive performance for IDF1.
-The results of our simple tracking algorithm prove that TADN can provide a strong associative performance for matching targets to detections that can substitute more traditional data association techniques.
+TADN outperformed all comparable online methods regarding MOTA, Mostly Lost (ML), False Negative (FN) metrics while yielding highly competitive performance for IDF1 and Mostly Tracked (MT).
+Similarly, compared to offline methods TADN offers comparable performance despite the by-design advantage of these methods to recreate a target's trajectory using both past and future observations.
+The results of our simple tracking algorithm prove that TADN can provide a good associative performance for matching targets to detections that can substitute more traditional data association techniques.
 On the other hand, our method was more sensitive to False Positives (FP), ID Switches (IDSW) and Frag metrics.
-This was due to the fact that we did not employ any re-identification module or occlusion handling techniques that are mostly responsible to handle extended trajectory fragmentation and frequent ID switches.
-Also, low FP metric performance further strengthens this argument since its relation to trajectory fragmentation.
+High FP values denote a frequent drift of a target relative to the ground-truth.
+This behaviour is mostly due to the simplistic motion model used that fails to predict accurate future locations for the targets.
+That also leads in a rather straightforward manner into high Frag values.
+This phenomenon is also enlarged due to the design of ``set-inactive" threshold $T_h$ where targets with few detections can more easily be set to inactive leading to a frequent spawn of new trajectories.
+Constantly spawning new targets leads to high IDSW values since each ground-truth trajectory is assigned to a series of smaller tracks created by our method.
+Furthermore, the fact that we did not employ any re-identification module for target ``re-birth" or occlusion handling techniques along with the frame-by-frame training strategy formulation have a negative impact on those aforementioned metrics.